 Molde – Fishing Village Bud and Atlantic Ocean Road

-A wonderful way to discover the idylic fishing village of Bud and the famous Atlantic Ocean Road, voted the worlds nicest road by "The Guardian".
+A wonderful way to discover the idyllic fishing village of Bud and the famous Atlantic Ocean Road, voted the worlds most spectacular road by "The Guardian".

 - Bus Transport

 - Guided tour

 - Wear comfortable shoes

 - Warm, windproof clothing according to weather conditions

 Our excursion starts in Molde, administrative centre of the county of Romsdal.
 The city is located on the shores of the Romsdal fjord, surrounded by hills that provide a backdrop of 222 peaks that are covered in snow almost the whole year.
 Molde is also known as the Town of Roses, thanks to the fragrant rose nurseries that benefit from the mild climate and fertile soil on the sun-drenched slopes surrounding the city.
 The city still has the same air of calm and tranquillity that convinced Ibsen to make it his home.